menu icon

 • Heavy cream/double cream.

-• Vodka: adding a bit of alcohol to a truffle gives it another flavour dimension, incredibly delicious and Christmassy!
+• Vodka: adding a bit of alcohol to a truffle gives it another flavour dimension, incredibly delicious and Christmassy (see also my chocolate covered prunes with whisky).
 I do not recommend using chocolate liqueur (or any other liqueur) instead.
 Vodka works best!
 If you prefer to omit the alcohol use a little more cream instead.

 Equipment you'll need